AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/email/using-the-compose-window/add-an-attachment-or-trackable-content-to-your-email.md

 ## Add an Attachment {#add-an-attachment}

-1. Create your email draft (there are multiple ways to do this, in this example we're choosing **Compose** in the header).
+1. Create your email draft (there are multiple ways to do this, in this example we're choosing **[!UICONTROL Compose]** in the header).

    ![](assets/one-4.png)

-1. Populate the To field and enter a Subject.
+1. Populate the [!UICONTROL To] field and enter a [!UICONTROL Subject].

    ![](assets/attach-two.png)